Mission: The Fisheries Ecology Laboratory seeks to solve

 interactions, fisheries management, limnology,

-population dynamics.
-We employ an eclectic approach utilizing field
+dynamics.
+We employ an eclectic approach utilizing field studies,

-studies, laboratory experiments, and computer modeling, and state of the
+laboratory experiments, and computer modeling, and state of the art

-believe we are successful in part because we collaborate closely with
+we are successful in part because we collaborate closely with managers and

-managers and researchers from federal, state and local agencies and the
+researchers from federal, state and local agencies and the private sector.

-private sector.
-These relationships also provide enhanced learning
+These relationships also provide enhanced learning experiences for students